未命名项目 (31).jpeg

 Convenient remote large-scale management

-OTA technology enables remote configuration, reducing operation and maintenance costs for large-scale devices such as smart meters
+OTA technology enables remote configuration, reducing operation and maintenance costs for large-scale devices such as smart city infrastructure (e.g., street light sensors) using embedded SIM cards

 未命名项目 (36).jpeg